RemainIndoors1/StyleTTS2_Windows_Docs/README.md

 - You'll probably also want to have a fairly powerful CPU.
 - You'll need to install [Python](https://www.python.org/downloads/windows/) 3.7 or newer (I'm using 3.10.11)
 - You'll need to install [espeak-ng](https://github.com/espeak-ng/espeak-ng/releases) to act as a phonemizer. (regular espeak should work too, but this method uses espeak-ng)
+> [!Note]
-	- what's a phonemizer? basically, it takes text and converts it to base units that StyleTTS2 will know how to pronounce.
-For example, "tough" sounds like "tuff", "bough" sounds like "bow" and "bought" sounds like "bot".
+> What's a phonemizer? basically, it takes text and converts it to phonemes or base units that StyleTTS2 will know how to pronounce.
+For example, "tough" sounds like "tuff", "though" sounds like "tho" and "bought" sounds like "bot".
 They're all spelled similarly, but TTS doesn't inherently know there's a difference.
 - You'll need a considerable amount of clean voice data cut up into 2-10 second wav files with a 24kHz sample rate. (we'll cover how to convert wav files to 24kHz later)
 - You'll also need text Transcripts for all of your wav files.
 - You'll need to install the [CUDA toolkit](https://developer.nvidia.com/cuda-11-8-0-download-archive) to allow your python code to access the full power of your GPU.